Relative Error Streaming Quantiles: Analysis of the Relative-Compactor in the Streaming Setting

 \mycase{B} Otherwise, there is no compaction operation after step $t$ that involves at least $j+1$ buffer sections.
 Then, we charge step $t$ to the $k$ important items that are in the $(j+1)$-st section at the end of execution.

 It remains to observe that each important item $x$ accounted for in $\rank_{h,j+1}(y)$ is charged at most once.
 (Note that different compactions may be charged to the items which are consumed during the same later compaction, but our charging will ensure that these are assigned to different sections.
-For example, consider a sequence of three important compactions that compacts 2 sections, then 1 section, then 3.
-The first compaction will be charged to section 3 of the last compaction, and the second compaction is charged to section 2 of the last compaction.)
+For example, consider a sequence of three consecutive important steps (there is no compaction in other steps in between them) such that in the first one the algorithm compacts 2 sections, then 1 section, and 3 sections in the third important step.
+The first compaction will be charged to section~3 of the last compaction, and the second compaction is charged to section 2 of the last compaction.)

 Formally, suppose that $x$ is removed from section $j+1$ during some compaction operation in a step $t'$.
 Item $x$ may only be charged by some number of important $j$-steps before step $t'$ (satisfying the condition of Case~A).
-To show there is at most one such important step, we use the crucial property of our compaction schedule (Fact~\ref{keyfact}) that between every two compaction operations involving exactly $j$ sections, there is at least one compaction that involves more than $j$ sections.
+To show there is at most one such important step, we use the crucial property of our compaction schedule (Observation~\ref{keyfact}) that between every two compaction operations involving exactly $j$ sections, there is at least one compaction that involves more than $j$ sections.
 Since any important $j$-step is charged to the first subsequent compaction that involves more than $j$ sections, item $x$ is charged at most once.

 Otherwise, $x$ remains in section $j+1$ of the level-$h$ buffer at the end of processing.
 The proof in this case is similar to the previous case.
-Item $x$ may only be charged by some number of important $j$-steps (that fall into Case~B) such that there are no subsequent compaction operations involving at least $j+1$ buffer sections.
-There is at most one such important step by Fact~\ref{keyfact}.
+Item $x$ may only be charged by some number of important $j$-steps (that fall into Case~B) such that there are no subsequent compaction operations involving at least $j+1$ buffer sections, and there is at most one such important step by Observation~\ref{keyfact}.
 This shows~\eqref{eq:singleLayer-chargingIneq}, which implies the lemma as noted above. \end{proof}